koalalorenzo/blog/content/posts/202307-go-homekit-systemd-bridge/index.md

 The idea was born out of sheer convenience.
 Imagine this: you're settling down for a movie night.
-With a simple command to Siri or a press of a button, the lights dim, your Apple TV springs to life, and the Jellyfin Docker/Podman service starts running in the background. _Sounds like magic, right?_ That's precisely what I aimed to achieve: a Linux daemon, crafted in Go, mapping SystemD services and commands to Apple Home (HomeKit) buttons.
+With a simple command to Siri or a press of a button, the lights dim, your Apple TV springs to life, and the Jellyfin Docker/Podman service starts running in the background on my HomeLab Raspberry Pi. _Sounds like magic, right?_ That's precisely what I aimed to achieve: a Linux daemon, crafted in Go, mapping SystemD services and commands to Apple Home (HomeKit) buttons.

+{{< image src="feature.webp" >}}

 ## Setting Up the hk-svcs-bridge